Engee documentation

 Parameters

-# Leakage and friction parameterization — method for calculating leakage flow rate and friction torque
+# Leakage and friction parameterization — method for calculating leakage rate and friction moment

 Analytical | Tabulated data - volumetric and mechanical efficiencies | Tabulated data - volumetric and mechanical losses | Input signal - volumetric and mechanical efficiencies | Input signal - volumetric and mechanical losses